The Cooper Running Fitness Test is one of the gold standards of testing a runner's fitness level.

 Since finding your Vo2max can be so valuable to a marathon runner I wanted to make it easily accessible to you!

 You can easily find your estimated Vo2max from the 1.5 Mile Run Test Calculator included inside the Find Your Running Fitness Level Toolbox.

 After you have calculated your Vo2max from the 1.5 Mile Run Test, look at the 1.5 Mile Run Test Charts below to see how you compare to others of the same gender and age.

 There are 2 different charts: one for males and one for females.

 The 1.5 Mile Test Charts are also broken down by age as that is a factor that weighs heavily on your running fitness assessment.

-After you find your Vo2max and the classification you fall in, record it on the free worksheet inside the Find Your Running Fitness Level Toolkit or in your running log, journal, etc. so that you can track your future improvements!
+After you find your Vo2max and the classification you fall in, record it on the worksheet inside the Find Your Running Fitness Level Toolbox or in your running log, journal, etc. so that you can track your future improvements!